eweinhaus/ClipForge/planning/PRD_full.md

 Build on MVP with **native recording** (screen + webcam) and **multi-track timeline**.
 Users can record their screen or webcam, import existing videos, edit on a timeline with layering, and export professional videos.

 **Strategy:** Record features first (after MVP is rock-solid).
-Multi-track is nice-to-have but recording is required.
+Multi-track is required for full submission.

 **New in Full Submission:**
 - Screen recording (full screen or window selection)